jmuzsik/blog/content/pages/stuff.md

 ---
-title: 'Some stuff'
+title: 'Stuff'
 template: 'page'
+slug: '/stuff'
 ---

+## Occasionally, when I find something interesting, I note it here

-## Stuff to Read
+### Articles to Read

 1. [Shopify and the Power of Platforms](https://stratechery.com/2019/shopify-and-the-power-of-platforms/)
 2. [Testifying at the Senate about A.I.-Selected Content on the Internet](https://blog.stephenwolfram.com/2019/06/testifying-at-the-senate-about-a-i-selected-content-on-the-internet/)